What Is Benicar?

-Doctors will often test for Celiac disease when a patient reports these symptoms.
-Unfortunately, in some cases even if Benicar is discontinued, the patient will continue to suffer from the gastrointestinal illness and they will not respond to traditional celiac regimens.
+Doctors will often test for celiac disease when a patient reports these symptoms.
+Unfortunately, in some cases even if Benicar is discontinued, the patient will continue to suffer from the gastrointestinal illness, and they will not respond to traditional celiac regimens.

-Some cases of villous atrophy may be so severe that the small intestine allows larger undigested food particles to pass into the blood stream.
+Some cases of villous atrophy may be so severe that the small intestine allows larger undigested food particles to pass into the bloodstream.
 These particles can cause a severe immune reaction, resulting in body-wide inflammation and a number of food sensitivities.

 Has the FDA Warned About Benicar?